maruf037/NFT-Contract-V2/README.md

-This repo is a simple smart contract for NFT using metamask, solidity, hardhat, pinata and alchemy.
+This repo is a simple smart contract for NFT using openzeppelin, metamask, solidity, hardhat, pinata and alchemy.